SebDev11/Twitter_Dashboard/README.md

 # MERN CRUD and Authentication Project

-This is a project developed for teaching purposes in the Year 2 Semester 2.
+This is a project developed to teaching purposes for the Year 2 Semester 2 students.
 It demonstrates basic CRUD operations along with user authentication using the MERN stack (MongoDB, Express.js, React.js, Node.js).

 ## Project Structure